-Dylan Moran and Declan Geraghty on Irish title collision course - Irish Boxing
+IT’S OFFICIAL -Dylan Moran and Declan Geraghty fight for the Irish title - Irish Boxing

-Dylan Moran and Declan Geraghty on Irish title collision course
+IT’S OFFICIAL -Dylan Moran and Declan Geraghty fight for the Irish title

-Rumour suggests the Waterford favourite and the Dublin name have agreed to fight.
+The Waterford favourite and the Dublin name have agreed to fight and will trade leather on top of a bill in Waterford.

-In fact, it’s been strongly suggested the ‘The Real Deal’ and ‘Pretty Boy’ will trade leather for a title in the spring.
+The Irish welterweight title will be on the line in the headline fight of Ring King’s second-ever promotion on April 8.

-Where the fight will take place and for what title remains to be seen, but with the rumour of the mouth-watering fight coinciding with talk of a Waterford show it wouldn’t be too far-fetched to predict a Deise Ring Kings show will host the clash.
+Local fighters Craig McCarthy and Rohan Date will also appear on the bill.

 Geraghty, 32 completed a quickfire ring rust-freeing mission with three wins at the tail end of last year.
 The two-weight National Elite Champion, who has shared the ring with the likes of Jono Carroll, James Tennyson and Archie Sharp, fought three times in as many months hoping to set up an Irish title fight in 2023.